2009–2011 Toyota vehicle recalls: Economic impact

 The recall came at a difficult time for Toyota, as it was struggling to emerge from the recession and had already suffered from a resultant decrease in sales, and the low exchange rate from yen to US dollars.
 On the day the recall was announced in the US, it was also announced that 750 jobs would be cut at Toyota's British plant at Burnaston, near Derby.
-Also, it was estimated that each Toyota dealership in the US could lose between to a month in revenue, a total loss of across the country from the entire incident.
+Also, it was estimated that each Toyota dealership in the U.S. could lose between to a month in revenue, a total loss of across the country from the entire incident.
 Additionally, Toyota Motors as a whole announced that it could face losses totaling as much as from lost output and sales worldwide.
 Between 25 January and 29 January 2010 Toyota shares fell in value by 15%.

 According to analysts, Toyota owners (including owners of cars not recalled) may also be economically affected by the recall, as the damage to Toyota's reputation could negatively affect the resale value of used cars.